istopwg/ippsample/README.md

 Legal Stuff
 -----------

-Copyright © 2014-2022 by the IEEE-ISTO Printer Working Group.
+Copyright © 2014-2022 by the Printer Working Group.

 Copyright © 2007-2019 by Apple Inc.